r-causal/tipr/README.md

 This package comes with a few example data sets.
 For this example, we will use `exdata_rr`.
-This data set was simulated such that there are two confounders, one that was “measured” (and thus useable in the main analysis, this is called `measured_confounder`) and one that is “unmeasured” (we have access to it because this is simulated data, but ordinarily we would not, this variable is called
+This data set was simulated such that there are two confounders, one that was “measured” (and thus usable in the main analysis, this is called `measured_confounder`) and one that is “unmeasured” (we have access to it because this is simulated data, but ordinarily we would not, this variable is called